mrmxf/fohuw/layouts/partials/f/_readme.md

 # `f/` **F**ohw *F**omantic wrapper shortcodes

-These shortcodes use formatic primirives.
+These shortcodes use formatic primitives.
 Help is inside each of the shortcodes:

 * `f/image` - create a fomantic styled image